Slow Cooker Pulled Pork with Low-Sugar Barbecue Sauce

 Even without the sugary barbecue sauce, pulled pork is something that required some thought for the South Beach Diet, which recommends meat with less than 10% fat.
 I started with a crockpot recipe for Slow Cooker Pulled Pork that I’d spotted on Prudence Pennywise.
 Then I consulted my butcher for ideas about a lean cut of pork that would pull apart when cooked for a long time at a low temperature, and ended up going with a pork loin roast that I cut into two pieces against the grain, so I had shreds of pork that were 3-4 inches long.
 You could also use those Pork Sirloin Roasts that are such a good buy at Costco.
 (You can also use boneless pork shoulder roast if you don’t care about fat.)

-For the low-sugar barbecue sauce I use mostly Stevia-in-the-Raw Granulated Sweetener, but you can use the sweetener of your choice.
+For the low-sugar barbecue sauce I use mostly Stevia Granulated Sweetener (affiliate link), but you can use the sweetener of your choice.
 I did add a bit of brown sugar for best flavor, but make this with all sweetener and no brown sugar if you want the most carb-conscious version.
 Finally, read below about options for the reduced sugar ketchup that was the base of my sauce.

 Spray the crockpot with olive oil, then put the trimmed pork roast that you’ve cut in half in, pour the sauce over and cook all day on low.
-I used a 2.5 quart crockpot, so if you only have a big crockpot I’d double the amount of everything and make this a Weekend Food Prep recipe!
+I used a 2.5-Quart Slow Cooker (affiliate link), so if you only have a big crockpot I’d double the amount of everything and make this a Weekend Food Prep recipe!